aaronbloomfield/pdr/labs/lab10/index.md

 3. Your program must compile with make!
 4. Your program should only take in one command-line parameter!
 5. Files to download: [inlab-skeleton.cpp](inlab-skeleton.cpp.html) ([src](inlab-skeleton.cpp)), and your pre-lab files
-6. Files to submit: huffmandec.cpp, Makefile (you can submit additional .cpp/.h files, if needed, as long as it compiles with 'make')
+6. Files to submit: huffmandec.cpp, Makefile (you can submit additional .cpp/.h files, if needed, as long as it compiles with `make`)

 ### Post-lab ###

 1. Complete the post-lab report, as described in the post-lab section.
-2. ~~Read the [Objective C tutorial](../../tutorials/10-objc/index.html), as described in the post-lab section.~~
-3. ~~Write the Objective C program described in the post-lab section, which implements a singly-linked list.~~
+2. Ensure that the pre-lab code (compression) and post-lab code (decompression) work properly, as they will be submitted again
+3. Create a new Makefile, as specified below
-4. Files to download: none ~~[helloworld.m](../..//tutorials/10-objc/helloworld.m).~~
+4. Files to submit: postlab10.pdf, Makefile, all necessary source code files
-5. Files to submit: postlab10.pdf ~~, linkedlist.m (no Makefile for this lab!); if your program uses multiple .m or .h files, that's fine.~~

 ------------------------------------------------------------